psychemedia/storytelling-notes/golden-ball.md

 Presently he heard steps coming upstairs.
 He hid behind door, and was as still as a mouse.
 Then in came a big giant five times as tall as he were, and giant looked round but did not see t' lad, so he went tut window and bowed to look out; and as he bowed on his elbows to see spirits it yard , t' lad stepped behind him, and wi' one blow of his sword he cut him in twain, so that the top part of him fell in the yard, and t bottom part stood looking out of t'window .

-There was a great cry from t' spirits when they saw half the giant come tumbling down to them, and they called out, " There comes half our master, give us t' other half.'
+There was a great cry from t' spirits when they saw half the giant come tumbling down to them, and they called out, 'There comes half our master, give us t' other half.'

 So the lad said , 'It's no use of thee, thou pair of legs , standing aloan at window , as thou hast no een to see with, so go join thy brother;' and he cast the bottom part of t giant after top part.
 Now when the spirrits had gotten all t' giant they were quiet .